Identity Guard® Review 2020March 2020 Identity guard Review & Deals

-The mid-range package, called Identity Guard total, starts at $16.67 per month for individuals and $25 per month for families which, again, makes it good value for money.
-This plan includes address monitoring, which the basic plan doesn’t, as well as tax refund alerts and monthly credit reports.
+The mid-range package, called Identity Guard Total, starts at $16.67 per month for individuals and $25 per month for families which, again, makes it good value for money.
+This plan includes address monitoring, as well as tax refund alerts and monthly credit scores.

 On the downside, Identity Guard Total won’t give you a 3-bureau credit report or a social insight report.
-For a fully comprehensive identity protection service, users should opt for Identity Guard’s Premier package which includes both those reports in addition to an annual credit score and report.
+For a fully comprehensive identity protection service, users should opt for Identity Guard’s Premier package which includes both those reports in addition to a monthly credit score.

 While Identity Guard is competitive in its pricing tiers, it loses a few points by failing to provide either a free trial or a money-back guarantee period.
 Most identity theft protection services offer at least a 30-day money-back guarantee, with some being generous enough to give users a 30-day free trial.